jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization
 - Support for .NET Standard, .NET Core, and .NET Framework
-- Support for SQL Server, Sqlite, PostgreSQL, MySQL, MariaDB, both on-premises and in the cloud
+- Support for SQL Server, Sqlite, PostgreSQL, MySQL, MariaDB, Oracle, both on-premises and in the cloud
 - Both synchronous and asynchronous APIs

 ## New in v6.x